 Dr Sana Nakata

-Dr Sana Nakata is Lecturer in Political Science and ARC Discovery Indigenous Research Fellow (2016-2019).
+Dr Sana Nakata is a lecturer in Political Science, an ARC Discovery Indigenous Research Fellow (2016-2019), and co-Director of the Indigenous Settler Relations Collaboration.
 Trained as a lawyer and political theorist, her research is centred upon developing an approach for thinking politically about childhood in ways that improve the capacity of adult decision-makers to act in their interests.
 Her current project looks at representations of children in Australian political controversies, with particular focus upon Indigenous Australian children and child asylum seekers.
-Dr Nakata is co-Director of the Indigenous-Settler Relations Collaboration.
+She is the author of Childhood Citizenship, Governance and Policy (2015), and along with co-director Sarah Maddison, edits the Springer book series: Indigenous Settler Relations in Australia and the World.

 - Associate Professor Jennifer Balint